TLC: Tables, Ladders & Chairs (2019)

-The 2019 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 11th annual TLC: Tables, Ladders & Chairs and took place on December 15, 2019, at Target Center in Minneapolis, Minnesota, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-This was the second TLC held at this venue after the 2017 event.
+The 2019 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 11th annual TLC: Tables, Ladders & Chairs and took place on December 15, 2019, at Target Center in Minneapolis, Minnesota.
+This was the second TLC event held at this venue after the 2017 event.
+The concept of the show was based around the primary matches of the card each utilizing tables, ladders, and chairs as legal weapons.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, The Kabuki Warriors (Asuka and Kairi Sane) defeated Becky Lynch and Charlotte Flair in a tag team Tables, Ladders, and Chairs (TLC) match to retain the WWE Women's Tag Team Championship, which was also the first time the championship was contested in the main event match of a pay-per-view, as well as the first women's tag team TLC match.
+In the main event, The Kabuki Warriors (Asuka and Kairi Sane) defeated Becky Lynch and Charlotte Flair in a tag team Tables, Ladders, and Chairs (TLC) match to retain the WWE Women's Tag Team Championship, which was also the first time the championship was contested in the main event match of a PPV and livestreaming event, as well as the first women's tag team TLC match.
 In other prominent matches, Bray Wyatt defeated The Miz, Bobby Lashley defeated Rusev in a tables match, King Corbin defeated Roman Reigns in a TLC match, and in the opening bout, The New Day (Big E and Kofi Kingston) defeated The Revival (Scott Dawson and Dash Wilder) in a ladder match to retain the SmackDown Tag Team Championship.

 Production

 Background

-The event was held at the Target Center in Minneapolis, Minnesota.
+The 11th annual TLC: Tables, Ladders & Chairs was the second time for the event to be held at the Target Center in Minneapolis, Minnesota, after 2017.

 TLC: Tables, Ladders & Chairs was an annual professional wrestling event generally produced every December by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-Announced on September 30, 2019, the 2019 event was the 11th TLC and featured wrestlers from the Raw and SmackDown brand divisions.
-It was held on December 15 at the Target Center in Minneapolis, Minnesota, and was the second TLC held at this venue after the 2017 event.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Announced on September 30, 2019, the 11th TLC event was scheduled to be held on December 15 at the Target Center in Minneapolis, Minnesota, marking the second TLC held at this venue, after the 2017 event.
+It featured wrestlers from the Raw and SmackDown brand divisions.
 Tickets went on sale on October 11.

 Storylines

-The event comprised eight matches, including one on the pre-show, that resulted from scripted storylines.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.